 Randy Newman wrote this bluesy pop song that peaked at #35 on the Billboard rock charts.
 Yes, that Randy Newman… the same guy who wrote “You’ve Got a Friend in Me” for Toy Story.
 Don’t get it twisted, though.
 These songs are about very different things.

 Leave your hat on or take it off.
-Either way, you’ll love all these options!
+Either way, you’ll love all these hats!

-Spotify always has a list of similar songs for you to enjoy.
-Here are a few more.
+Spotify always has a list of similar songs for you to enjoy, so let’s do the same thing here!
+Here are a few more great songs for your playlist.

 - “Coaster” by Khalid